-Internet: Please refer to our ICT - E-Safety Policy including Prevent Duty.
-We use only a filtered service, selected links and child-friendly search engines.
-Staff use Child Exploitation and Online Protection (CEOP's) teaching materials.
-Parents are asked to sign authorisation for their child to use the Internet.
-We also seek parental permission before using photographs of children or their work on the school's website, or in newsletters and other publications.
+Online Safety: Please refer to our Online Safety (including social media), safeguarding and Preventing Extremism policies.
+We use only a filtered internet service and pupils are supervised when accessing the internet.
+Staff use Child Exploitation and Online Protection (CEOP's) teaching materials for specific internet safety advice during online safety week.
+Parents are asked to sign authorisation for their child to use the Internet through the school's acceptable use form.
+We also seek parental permission at the start of each year to allow us to use photographs of children or their work on the school's website, or in newsletters and other publications.